Tech Tip: Vantage® Intelligent Idlers

-The Superpowers of Intelligent Idlers
+The Superpowers of Smart Conveyor Idler Rolls

 Protecting operations from the potential of costly fire damage – and pinpointing even the slightest problem before it erupts into downtime.
 For next-level conveyor system monitoring, intelligent idlers access Industrial Internet of Things (IIoT) technologies.